Skip to Main Content

 thomjos2@isu.edu

 Joshua Thompson is a Graduate of Idaho State University, where he received an MPA emphasizing in Health Care Administration.
-He is also a graduate of the Villanova Six Sigma Healthcare Program.
-He has worked as a CEO and Administrator of an acute care psychiatric hospital as well as an Administrator of a multiple Nursing Homes.
-He is in his 3rd term as Chairman for the Idaho Board of Examiners of Nursing Home Administrators.
-He began teaching at ISU in 2015 as an Adjunct Professor and was hired on full-time as a Visiting Professor in August of 2017.
+He is also a graduate of the Villanova Six Sigma Green Belt Healthcare Program.
+He has worked as a CEO and Administrator of an acute care psychiatric hospital, VP of multiple outpatient clinics and as a Licensed Administrator of multiple Nursing Homes.
+He is currently in his 1st term as a Board Member for the Idaho State University Alumni Board.
+He served on the Idaho Board of Examines of Nursing Home Administrators for 9 years and as Chairman for 7 of those years.
+He began teaching at ISU in 2014 as an Adjunct Professor and was hired on full-time as a Professor in August of 2017.

 Executive in Residence